ClickerMonkey/TheProf/README.md

 ### How does it work?

-In a properties file, you specify the classes/packages/methods to include/exclude from profiling.
+In a configuration file, you specify the classes/packages/methods to include/exclude from profiling.
 When a class is first loaded and the class is marked as profilable, byte code will be injected in the methods of the class.

 ### What does it measure per method?